 Software required: Microsoft Excel, SQL Server Express, SQL Server Management Studio.

-Course Overview [Autogenerated] hello.
-They welcome to plural sites.
-My name is Mike McQuillan on this course is all about building your face.
-Phoebe.
-A module maybe.
-You know it's wrong.
-Phoebe es and user fairly regularly for your wondering.
-If you could improve the way you use it.
-Guess what you can.
-This is just because you are looking for as it will teach you all about modules, something only the hottest BB eight developers know about.
-You'll learn what modules are on, why they are used.
-There are three different types of module on the course, explains all of them.
-You've probably used standards on object modules before, but if you have just given the surface of BB A, there's a strong chance you haven't utilized class modules, which is fortunate as we discuss them in depth.
-During this course, you'll see how to build a class module from start to finish, Beginning with the design a moving onto in depth developments, you'll find out all about properties, public and private methods, events and even testing your codes exhausted.
-Yes, well, keep up because there's more.
-That cost includes by showing how to use your shiny new class model in Excel application.
-Integrating gets with a user to find form, you'll discover how to create a form on how to act controls on co two forms.
-By the time this course is finished, you'll wonder how you ever developed a deviate without using modules.
-You'll have all the skills you need to create your own mega cool modules.
+Course Overview Hello there.
+Welcome to Pluralsight.
+My name is Mike McQuillan, and this course is all about Building Your First VBA Module.
+Maybe you know a bit about VBA and use it fairly regularly or you're wondering if you could improve the way you use it.
+Guess what?
+You can.
+This is just the course you are looking for as it will teach you all about modules, something only the hottest VBA developers know about.
+You'll learn what modules are and why they are used.
+There are three different types of modules, and the course explains all of them.
+You've probably used standard and object modules before.
+But if you've just skimmed the surface of VBA, there's a strong chance you haven't utilized class modules, which is fortunate as we discuss them in depth during this course.
+You'll see how to build a class module from start to finish, beginning with the design and moving on to in-depth development.
+You'll find out all about properties, public and private methods, events, and even testing your code.
+Exhausted yet?
+Well, keep up because there's more.
+The course concludes by showing how to use your shiny new class module in an Excel application, integrating it with a user-defined form.
+You'll discover how to create a form and how to add controls and code to forms.
+By the time this course is finished, you'll wonder how you ever developed a VBA without using modules.
+You'll have all the skills you need to create your own mega tool modules.
 I can't wait to see you at the course.
 Thanks for watching.